cdl-geneseo/geneseo-dictionary/C/Crow-Ho.md

 # Crow Ho

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crow Ho

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 NN: Female groupie of AXP (crows) fraternity; &quot;She only goes to AXP parties.
 She's such a Crow ho.&quot; See ''ho'', crow not explained in S94.
 NN: Falling out of usage.
 Only 43% of students identified knowing this term.
 F06 D. McGiveron